 Have you heard of “leaky gut”?

-Leaky gut, also known as intestinal permeability, happens when your intestinal lining becomes damaged over time and more porous than it ought to be.
+Leaky gut, also known as increased intestinal permeability, happens when your intestinal lining becomes damaged over time and more porous than it ought to be.
 What happens is the gaps in your intestinal walls start to loosen, the lining of the intestines becomes “leaky,” and substances such as bacteria, toxins, undigested food particles, and waste products seep directly into your bloodstream.

 Important fact: 70-80% of your immune system lives in your gut.
 (Your gut is also known as your gastro-intestinal tract or digestive system.)